arisafaribinridwan/hugostarted/content/_index.md

 title: "Home"
 date: 2023-04-28T08:56:22+07:00
 draft: false
-subtitle: Tampilan Muka Web Site ini
+subtitle: My Personal Life Journey
 ---

-Hugo support Markdown, which enables you to do many things include **bold**, *italic* and these example below.
+Hugo support Markdown, which enables you to do many things include **bold**, _italic_ and these example below.

 ## Unordered Lists